springernature/frontend-playbook/css/bem-css.md

 ## BEM best practices

-Don't `@extend` block modifiers with the block base, always require that the base/unmodified class is present
+Don’t extend the block element with a modifier, without the unmodified block element also being present.

 We _don't_ do this:
 ```html